Arronk/My-Coding-Journey/log.md

 Spent most of the day on the plane so just going to focus on tackling some JS exercises on FCC and watch a few Cybrary Vids then call it a day.
 Music with CS50 will be the focus of this week.

+## Day 79: 26.06.2018

+### Progress: Spent a couple of hours stuck on the Record Collection Exercise on FCC

+Got stuck for waaaaay too long on the record collection exercise on FCC to finally realise my error was due to not using a double = sign to test for equality.
+Got there in the end so alls well that ends well I guess.